International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 :ballot_box_with_check: Does the deployment scenario involve the use of IDS components?

-:ballot_box_with_check: Does it provide a suffcient documentation that describes the purpose, scope and goal of the deployment scenario?
-Is the technical setup documented inculding a figure describing the architecture overview (e.g. an UML deployment diagram) and is the setup reproducable from externals?
+:ballot_box_with_check: Does it provide a sufficient documentation that describes the purpose, scope and goal of the deployment scenario?
+Is the technical setup documented including a figure depicting the architecture overview (e.g. an UML deployment diagram) and is the setup reproducable by externals?

 :ballot_box_with_check: Is a contact provided?